spycat55/BitSeal_Protocol/BitSeal_Protocol/BitSeal-RTC.md

 ### 3.6 Application-level fragmentation (Profile L, up to 64 MiB)

-If a single plaintext exceeds ≈60 KiB, SCTP’s `MaxMessageSize` and browser buffers become bottlenecks.
+If a single plaintext exceeds ≈60 KiB, SCTP's `MaxMessageSize` and browser buffers become bottlenecks.
 BST2 specifies an optional **application-layer fragmentation** on top of the record layer, with a default "L" profile:

 | Parameter | Value | Description |